zeek/zeek/doc/scripting/index.rst

 ``when`` block splits the string returned into a portion for the date on which the malware was first detected and the detection rate by splitting on an text space and storing the values returned in a local table variable.
-In line 42, if the table returned by ``split1`` has two entries, indicating a sucessful split, we store the detection date in ``mhr_first_detect`` and the rate in ``mhr_detect_rate`` on lines 45 and 45 respectively using the appropriate conversion functions.
+In line 42, if the table returned by ``split1`` has two entries, indicating a successful split, we store the detection date in ``mhr_first_detect`` and the rate in ``mhr_detect_rate`` on lines 45 and 45 respectively using the appropriate conversion functions.
 From this point on, Bro knows it has seen a file transmitted which has a hash that has been seen by the Team Cymru Malware Hash Registry, the rest